 What Are Postnuptial Agreements?

-Postnuptial agreements are contracts.
+Postnuptial agreements are contracts that allow couples to plan for property and asset division in the event of divorce.
 Like all legal agreements, they involve the parties exchanging something of value, which is called consideration.
-This means the more powerful spouse cannot demand that the less powerful spouse sign away rights without getting something of value in return.
-The spouse presented with the agreement must have adequate time to review the terms with a lawyer, and full financial disclosure is expected.
+This ensures the more powerful spouse cannot demand that the less powerful spouse sign away rights without receiving something in return.

 Family court judges can set aside a postnuptial agreement, even if both spouses sign it.
 Invalidating an agreement occurs when it is unreasonable, and a decision is heavily based on a review of the spouses’ ages, education levels, financial strengths, and health.
 Other reasons include: